Atiku Abubakar: Second term

-Abubakar's second term as vice president was marked by a stormy relationship with President Obasanjo.
-In 2006, Abubakar was involved in a bitter public battle with his boss, President Olusegun Obasanjo, ostensibly arising from the latter's bid to amend certain provisions of the constitution to take another shot at the presidency (Third Term Agenda).
+Abubakar's second term as vice president was marked by a strained relationship with President Obasanjo.
+In 2006, Abubakar was involved in a public political dispute with his boss, President Olusegun Obasanjo, ostensibly arising from the latter's bid to amend certain provisions of the constitution to take another shot at the presidency (Third Term Agenda).

 Alleged Bribery Scandal

 In 2005, Abubakar was allegedly involved in a bribery scandal with U.S. Congressman William J. Jefferson.
-Jefferson reportedly accepted $100,000 in bribes from Lori Mody, a businesswoman seeking to secure contracts in Nigeria, with the funds allegedly intended to influence Abubakar’s support for Mody’s business ventures.
+Jefferson reportedly accepted $100,000 in bribes from Lori Mody, a businesswoman seeking to secure contracts in Nigeria, with the funds allegedly intended to influence Abubakar's support for Mody's business ventures.

 The FBI investigation uncovered evidence suggesting that Jefferson planned to deliver the bribe to Abubakar.
 On July 30, 2005, agents videotaped Jefferson receiving $100,000 in a leather briefcase at the Ritz-Carlton hotel in Arlington, Virginia.
-A later search of Jefferson’s home found $90,000 in cash hidden in his freezer, wrapped in aluminum foil.
+A later search of Jefferson's home found $90,000 in cash hidden in his freezer, wrapped in aluminum foil.

 Both Abubakar and Jefferson denied any wrongdoing.
 Abubakar stated that Jefferson never suggested providing personal economic benefits, and Jefferson corroborated this claim.
-However, the investigation suggested that the funds were intended to influence Abubakar’s support for Mody’s business interests in Nigeria.
+However, the investigation suggested that the funds were intended to influence Abubakar's support for Mody's business interests in Nigeria.

 In 2009, Jefferson was convicted on multiple corruption charges, including soliciting bribes from businesses seeking to operate in Africa.
 He was sentenced to 13 years in prison, one of the longest sentences ever given to a former U.S. congressman for corruption.
 However, in 2017, his sentence was reduced to time served following appeals and changes in legal standards.